Skip to main content

 Magnesium is the most widely recognized supplement for leg cramps, and for good reason.
 It regulates muscle contraction and relaxation at the cellular level, and endurance athletes are chronically deficient.
 Sweat loss during a hard 4-hour ride can deplete 50 to 100 mg of magnesium, putting athletes well below the threshold for normal neuromuscular function.

-The research on magnesium for exercise-induced cramps is consistent: athletes supplementing with 300 to 400 mg of elemental magnesium daily report reduced cramping frequency and improved sleep quality (nocturnal calf cramps being a near-universal complaint among cyclists after long days).
+The research on magnesium for exercise-induced cramps is consistent: athletes supplementing with 300 to 400 mg of elemental magnesium daily report reduced cramping frequency and improved sleep quality.
+Nocturnal calf cramps after long training days are a near-universal complaint among cyclists, and magnesium is the most direct intervention.

 Beta-Alanine: The Overlooked Cramp Supplement